cosm/cosm-rb/README.md

 This gem will convert between Cosm Data Formats.
 You can use it to prepare data for sending to Cosm or for parsing data received from Cosm.

+## Developer Notes

+To bootstrap your development environment execute:

+    $ ./bin/bootstrap

+To run the tests execute:

+    $ ./bin/test